marcnewlin/human-detector-detector/README.md

 In normal operation, the AT32 samples downconverted IQ from the radar IC (an Infineon BGT24LTR11), does some math, and outputs human/no-human/human-fall-down over UART.

-It turns out that the AT32 also has a USB full-speed controller, and the USB pins are populated on the 5V pin header on the module.
+The AT32 also features a USB full-speed controller, and the USB pins are populated on the 5V pin header on the module.

-This thing was starting to sound like an SDR, so I prototyped some firmware which samples IQ at ~285600 samples/second, and streams it over USB to a Python script on the host.
-This is constrained by USB speed, but the MCU itself can sample at least 2Ms/s.
+One thing lead to another, and I prototyped some firmware which samples IQ at ~285600 samples/second, and streams it over USB to a Python script on the host.
+The sample rate is constrained by USB speed, but the MCU itself can sample at least 2Ms/s.

 ## proof-of-concept